SEN Information Report

 Graduated Response to SEND

 Our school was opened in September 2017.
-As a new school, we anticipate an Ofsted inspection in our third year during 2020.
+As a new school, we anticipate an Ofsted inspection in 2021.

 Currently due to the age of our children and size of our school we have no published national date for KS1 or KS2.
 The data below tells you how well our children did against the national standards.